osshaikh-collab/game-kiro-tutorial/README.md

 # Golden Retriever Platformer Game

 A retro-style 2D platformer game inspired by Super Mario Bros (1985), featuring a golden retriever puppy as the main character.
-Built with vanilla JavaScript and HTML5 Canvas.
+Built with vanilla JavaScript and HTML5 Canvas using Amazon Kiro agentic IDE.

 ## 🎮 Game Features